SerkanSipahi/honey.glass/src/content/blog/the-never-type-in-typescript.md

   }
 };

-clock(); // logs asynchronusly the date every 1000ms
+clock(); // logs asynchronously the date every 1000ms

 // ... do something
 // ... do something